Travel has no age limit. There is always more of the world to see, and it’s worthwhile to go on an adventure at any age.

 Pick an airline you’re familiar with.

 If you are an American traveling to Cuba, you’re going to need to fill your days with activities to fulfill governmental requirements.
-Be sure to wake up early, and work with a Cuban trip planner to ensure these activities are painless, and spread out throughout the day.
+Be sure to wake up early and work with one of our Cuban trip planners to ensure these activities are fun and spread out throughout the day to avoid overwhelm.
 Many things like farm visits, cooking classes, and car tours can be done in the morning, and fulfill the majority of your educational requirements.

-Your local trip planner can help you arrange activities everyone is capable of, and won’t be too tiring.
+Our local trip planners can help you arrange activities everyone is capable of and that won’t be too tiring.

 Traveling on buses, taking short flights, or hiring a car can be more trouble than it’s worth, especially if you’re with someone who doesn’t travel well.

-Be sure to have your ViaHero give recommendations of extra things to do and see in Havana if you’re spending your entire trip there.
+Be sure to have one of our Heroes give recommendations of extra things to do and see in Havana if you’re spending your entire trip there.

-Central Havana is one of visitor's favorite places to explore.
-It may be easier to stay in this part of town so you don’t have to travel in and out every day.
-Your Cuban trip planner will be able to recommend a comfortable casa particular in a great part of town.
+Central Havana is one of many visitors' favorite places to explore.
+It may be easier to stay in this part of town so you don’t have to travel in and out of the area every day.
+Our Cuban trip planners will be able to recommend a comfortable casa particular in a great part of town.

-The sunset is something everyone can enjoy!
-Every afternoon, hundreds travelers and locals line up on the Malecón, the 8 kilometer road in Havana that runs along the coast.
+The sunset is something everyone can enjoy.
+Every afternoon, hundreds of travelers and locals line up on the Malecón, the 8-kilometer road in Havana that runs along the coast.
 With a cigar or beer in hand, everyone watches the sun dip below the water.

-If there is a local bar nearby, making it part of your nightly routine.
-Relaxing with a cold drink is fun for everyone!
+If there is a local bar nearby, make it part of your nightly routine.
+Relaxing with a cold drink is fun for everyone.
 You will get to know the locals if you return every night, and you'll enjoy sipping on mojitos in your "spot" in Havana.

-If you are looking for activities to do while in Cuba, be sure to read our guides on planning a trip to this wonderful island!
+If you are looking for activities to do while in Cuba, be sure to read and check out this guide on planning a trip to this wonderful island.